zanetasochon/Car-Sharing/README.md

 It was designed to showcase the features of the car sharing service and encourage potential customers to sign up.

-Website was created to demonstrate the use of HTML5 and CSS3 technologies.

 ## Project